cardano-foundation/developer-portal/docs/cardano-integration/creating-wallet-faucet.md

 `--out-file` : This is the path to the transaction file that will be generated.

-In this case, we are just built a draft transaction to calculate how much fee would the transaction need.
+In this case, we are just building a draft transaction to calculate how much fee would the transaction need.
 We can do that by executing the following command:

 ```bash
 cardano-cli transaction calculate-min-fee \